Email Tips: Top 10 Strategies for Writing Effective Email

 From: Ann O. Ying

-I tried all morning to get in touch with you.
-Couldn’t you find a few minutes in between meetings to check your messages?
-I’m having a rough time on this project, and I’m sorry if this is last-minute, but I’ve never done this before and I think the least you could do is take some time to explain it again.
+Body: I tried all morning to get in touch w/ you.
+Couldn’t you find a few mins b/t meetings to check your messages?
+I’m having a rough time on this project, and sorry this is last min, but I’ve never done this before and I think the least you could do take some time to explain it again.

 If you are asking someone else to do work for you, take the time to make your message look professional.

-While your spell checker won’t catch every mistake, at the very least it will catch a few typos.
-If you are sending a message that will be read by someone higher up on the chain of command (a superior or professor, for instance), or if you’re about to mass-mail dozens or thousands of people, take an extra minute or two before you hit “send”.
-Show a draft to a close associate, in order to see whether it actually makes sense.
+If you are sending a message that will be read by someone higher up on the chain of command (a superior or professor, for instance), or if you’re about to mass-mail dozens or thousands of people, take an extra minute or two before you hit “send.”

-If you stretch the truth in an email (downplaying a problem, leaving out an important detail, etc.), you’re creating a written record that your recipient can (and will) use to determine whether
+If you stretch the truth in an email (downplaying a problem, leaving out an important detail because it would make you look bad, etc.), you’re creating a written record that your recipient can (and will) use to determine whether

 • you are uninformed about the truth